eth-proxy/eth-proxy/readme.md

-# eth-proxy is a toolset for easy and typesafe integration with Ethereum blockchain.
+# eth-proxy is a toolset for integration with Ethereum blockchain.

+## What makes it different?

 * It is tree-shakable which makes it UI dapps friendly.
 * It has functional API
-* Uses Promises and RxJS observables
+* It uses Promises and RxJS observables
-* Typesafe
+* It is typesafe
-* Extendable via middlewares
+* It is extendable via middlewares
 * It is lazy

+<br><br>

 ## [@eth-proxy/rpc](./packages/rpc) is like a Ramda for Ethereum [JSON RPC protocol](https://github.com/ethereum/wiki/wiki/json-rpc).